 The last image sharing plugin we’ll discuss here is Share This Image.
 This plugin is easy to use and highly flexible, offering support for 11 different social networks.
 You can set the minimum image size on which the share button will appear, it supports auto-scroll, is dynamic, and comes with three different styles.
 It also promises to be lightweight and includes cross-browser support.

-Plugins That Add Social Profiles, Icons, and Follow Buttons
+Plugins for Adding Social Profiles, Icons, and Follow Buttons

 Social Media Feather is a lightweight, all-in-one social plugin that adds social sharing and social buttons to your site with just a few clicks.
 You can select where these buttons appear, for which networks, and more.
 You can add these follow buttons to your site’s header, a widget, or even to your posts and pages.